Battle to contain virus in Vic aged care

 Premier Daniel Andrews on Tuesday announced elective surgeries would be suspended in metropolitan Melbourne, except for category one and the most urgent category two procedures.

-He said the move would free up hospital beds to treat residents and allow health workers to go into aged care homes, as some face staff shortages due to outbreaks.
+He said the move would free up hospital beds to treat residents and allow health workers to go into aged care homes to cope with the staff shortages.

-“It’s about having staff who are able to provide care and support to the most vulnerable residents in and coming out of private sector aged care,” Mr Andrews said, noting resident transfers would be assessed on a case-by-case basis.
+He said it would also allow staff to provide care and support to the most vulnerable residents in and coming out of private sector aged care, noting resident transfers would be assessed on a case-by-case basis.

-The premier said he would not want in his mother in some of the federally regulated homes, prompting an emotional defence of carers and nurses from federal Health Minister Greg Hunt.
+The premier told reporters he would not want in his mother in some of the federally regulated homes, prompting an emotional defence of carers and nurses from federal Health Minister Greg Hunt.

-“They are wonderful human beings and I will not hear a word against them,” he said.

 Outbreaks at meatworks across Melbourne have also increased, with 99 cases linked to Somerville Meats Retail Services in Tottenham and 89 associated with Bertocchi Smallgoods in Thomastown.